SvenMichaelKlose/bender/README.md

 ### if <Lisp boolean>

-Assembles the following lines if the argument is not NIL.
+Assembles the following lines unless its arguments is NIL.
-0 is not NIL.  if it is NIL all following lines up to an "end" directive are ignored.

 ```
 if @*with-feature-x?*